THE 5 GREATEST TEEN HACKERS OF ALL TIME

 He was sentenced at the age of 16.
 In an anonymous PBS interview, he admits, “I was just looking around, playing around.
 What was fun for me was a challenge to see what I could pull off.”
 James was banned from recreational computer use and was slated to serve a six-month sentence under house arrest with probation.
 However, he served six months in Alabama prison after failing a drug test and thus violating his probation.

 Boston Market, Barnes & Noble, Office Max and other companies were victims of a 2007 massive hack.
 James was investigated by law enforcement for the crimes despite his denying any involvement.
 On May 18, 2008, James was found dead from a self-inflicted gunshot wound.
-In his suicide note, he wrote that he was troubled by the justice system and believed he would be accused for newer crimes with which he had nothing to do.
+In his suicide note, he wrote that he was troubled by the justice system and believed he would be accused of newer crimes with which he had nothing to do.

 Michael Demon Calce: The 15-Year-Old Who Hacked the Web

-Michael Demon Calce, who is best-known as MafiaBoy in Internet, was arrested in February 2000 for denial-of-service (DDoS) attacks against reputed sites on the Internet such as eBay, CNN, Amazon, Dell and Yahoo, within a week.
+Michael Demon Calce, who is best-known as MafiaBoy on Internet, was arrested in February 2000 for denial-of-service (DDoS) attacks against reputed sites on the Internet such as eBay, CNN, Amazon, Dell, and Yahoo, within a week.
 Back then, Yahoo! was the world’s leading search engine before Google, and Calce’s attack—which he dubbed Project Rivolta—caused it to go down for about an hour.
 On September 12, 2001, The Montreal Youth Court sentenced him eight months of “open custody,” restricted use of the Internet, one year of probation, and a small fine.

 In 2005, he wrote a column on computer security topics for the largest-circulation French-language newspaper in North America, which was also published in Montreal, Quebec, Canada named ‘Le Journal de Montréa’l.
 In 2008, Calce declared about his book, Mafiaboy: How I Cracked the Internet and Why It’s Still Broken.
 Today, he’s a White hat hacker for large companies.